Where We Be

 Magellanic penguins form a tight colony on this wide crescent of beach

-Magellanic penguins huddle on the beach, which is mined from the 1982 Falklands War -- but they are light enough not to set the mines off!
+Magellanic penguins huddle on the beach, which is mined from the 1982 Falklands War -- but the penguins are light enough not to set the mines off!

-Robin has the Celebrity Infinity clearly in her sights but thankfully decides to hold fire
+Robin has the Celebrity Infinity clearly in her sights but decides to hold fire

 We walked past the wreck of the Lady Elizabeth in Whalebone Cove during our return hike